woods0813/amazon-cloth-images-scraping/README.md

 # amazon-cloth-images-scraping

-Uses the requests library and beatufiul soup to process the html code from amazon pages and grab clothing images
+Uses the requests library and beautiful soup to process the html code from amazon pages and grab clothing images

 The idea was to use the images for an object detection dataset, but other